 Sir Douglas MawsonPrint Page

-Bust commemorates the Antarctic explorer, Sir Douglas Mawson.
+A Portrait Bust commemorates the Antarctic explorer, Sir Douglas Mawson.

 In 1905 Mawson was appointed lecturer in mineralogy and petrology in the University of Adelaide.
 He immediately became interested in the glacial geology of South Australia.
 Also, continuing his interest in radioactivity, he identified and first described the mineral davidite, containing titanium and uranium, in specimens from the region now known as Radium Hill.
 That deposit was the first major radioactive ore body discovered in Australia.
 The major work of his early South Australian period was his investigation of the highly mineralized Precambrian rocks of the Barrier Range, extending from the northern Flinders Ranges through Broken Hill, New South Wales.